AceCentre/AACSpeakHelper/README.md

-# AAC Online Speak & Translate Plug-in for Windows
+# AAC Online Speak & Translate Plug-in for Windows ("AAC Speak Helper")

 Copies the pasteboard.
 Translates to defined lang, Reads aloud and replaces pasteboard with translated text.
 You can can configure it all with our Configure app - and use multiple different settings files for different actions.
 Using Google or Azure Cloud TTS we have a greater range of languages and voices than any current AAC solution.